kruthish18/kruthish18/README.md

 ## About Me

 Hello!
-I'm **Kruthi Hegde**, a passionate software engineer with a strong interest in frontend development, full-stack engineering, and cloud services.
-I have worked as a SWE Intern at Mercari Inc. at Boston, MA and previously worked as a SDE 2 at Rakuten India.
+I'm **Kruthi Hegde**, a passionate software engineer with 3+ years of professional experience with a strong interest in frontend development, full-stack engineering, and cloud services.
+I have worked as a SWE Intern at Mercari Inc. at Boston, MA and previously worked as a SDE 2 at Rakuten India *(for 3 years)*.

 My GitHub repository is a collection of my projects, experiments, and contributions to various areas of software development.
 I enjoy exploring new technologies, solving complex problems, and sharing knowledge with the community.